r0zetta/inauthentic_twitter_nov2021/README.md

 The UK/US-based cluster is used to amplify extremist and divisive content on Twitter.
 Many of the accounts identified in this research have likely been participating in this activity for years.

 The data provided in this repository represents a starting point for analysis of these groups as a whole.
-The contributors to this research hope that Twitter's Safety team perform such an analysis and take appropriate actions to curb these mechanisms once and for all.
+The contributors to this research hope that Twitter's Safety team perform such an analysis and take appropriate actions to curb these mechanisms.